t0x3e8/webkickstarter/README.md

 - install mongodb if it's not installed yet, check this link https://docs.mongodb.com/manual/installation/ for more guidance
 - run 'startMongo.bat',
 - run service by 'npm start' or with F5 in VS Code

+ENABLE ESLINT IN VISUAL STUDIO

+In order to enable integration ESLint with Visual Studio Code, you need to install ESLint extension https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint.
+Each file which was modified will be automatically run agains ESLint engine.